PLANNING THE CEREMONY

 PRESENTING THE GIFTS OF BREAD & WINE AT THE ALTAR

 The gifts are the bread and wine to be consecrated during Mass.
 You can ask members of your family or friends to carry the gifts forward during the ceremony.
-Usually the number of gifts to be carried up is between two and four.
+Usually the number of gifts to be carried up is two.